customerio/customerio-ios/README.md

 }
 ```

-[Learn more about the `CustomerIOError` class][s-cioerror]

-## Testing
+# Testing

-The Customer.io SDK has been designed to provide first-class support for automated testing in your project.
-This is done by making it quick and easy to perform dependency injection and mocking in your code.
+We designed the SDK with first-class support for automated testing, making it easy to inject dependencies and perform mocking in your code.

-### Dependency injection
+## Dependency injection

-Every class of the SDK has a protocol inherited.
-The naming is consistent: `NameOfClassInstance`.
-Example: The tracking class inherits the protocol `TrackingInstance`.
+Every SDK class has an inherited protocol.
+Inherited protocols use a consistent naming convention: `NameOfClassInstance`.
+For example, the tracking class inherits the `TrackingInstance` protocol.

 If you want to inject a class in your project, it could look something like this: